jikerWRN/depth_complete_code/README.md

-# depth_complete_code
+# depth_completion_code

-This repo contains some code for depth complete.
+This repo contains some code for depth completion.